 In 2006, Hugh was living on Cape Cod and just beginning to work on what would become "An American Record".
 In the process of putting together a band to record it, Hugh re-connected with his old friend singer Polly Messer.
 Polly had sung backup vocals with Grayson in the early 80's, after leaving the well-known Connecticut swing band Eight To The Bar.
 One harmony led to another, and Grayson and Polly ended up not only co-producing the album but getting married in 2008.
 Since then they have been performing Hugh's music together, both in the U.S. and in Europe.

 The release of "An American Record" in 2010 was met with praise from music critics and Hugh's loyal fans, who had been waiting over fifteen years for some new music.
 Pulitzer Prize-winning Miami Herald columnist Leonard Pitts Jr. was moved to write: "In a world where music is often a brittle artificiality, the music he makes is hard and strong, convicted and convincing.
 And true.
 Most of all, true.
 It's there in the gritty lament of his voice, in the roughhouse eloquence of his piano, and the atmospheric poetry of his words.
 He has that thing Sam Cooke and Ray Charles had, that thing you still hear sometimes in Bruce Springsteen, that lonely, train whistle in the dark thing, that yearning, keening thing that gets right to the heart of what it means to be alive, what it means to be a human being.
 This is 'An American Record'.
 Some of us are glad the wait is over at last." - Leonard Pitts Jr., Miami Herald, March 8, 2010

-Currently Hugh is writing songs for his next record, which is scheduled for a release sometime in 2014.
+Currently Hugh is currently working on a new album to be called "Back To The Soul", which is scheduled for a release sometime in 2015.